-1. The purpose of this article shall be to provide permanent status covered employees with career development opportunities by establishing policies and procedures relating to tuition reimbursement for post-secondary and/or graduate level courses taken by such employees during off-duty hours to the extent of funding authorized by the Court Administrator.

-2. The Court Administrator shall appoint a three-person committee to process applications and make recommendations for tuition reimbursement.
+- 1. The purpose of this article shall be to provide permanent status covered employees with career development opportunities by establishing policies and procedures relating to tuition reimbursement for post-secondary and/or graduate level courses taken by such employees during off-duty hours to the extent of funding authorized by the Court Administrator. - 2.
+The Court Administrator shall appoint a three-person committee to process applications and make recommendations for tuition reimbursement.
 Any tuition reimbursement must be approved by the Court Administrator or designee.

-3. The applicant must have successfully completed the original probationary period, normally at the end of the first six (6) months of employment, at the time the class begins and must still be employed by the Judiciary upon completion of the course.

-4. All courses must be of college level, undergraduate or graduate.
+Upon request of the Unit Chairperson, the Judiciary shall provide quarterly written updates as to the balance of the tuition reimbursement funds, the number of applicants, the amount of funds dispersed during the fiscal year, and annual notification of the names of the members of the committee. - 3.
+The applicant must have successfully completed the original probationary period, normally at the end of the first six (6) months of employment, at the time the class begins and must still be employed by the Judiciary upon completion of the course. - 4.
+All courses must be of college level, undergraduate or graduate.
 The course number and a brief course description must be included in the application along with an articulation from the employee of how the knowledge gained will apply to the job or enhance the employee's performance.
-To be eligible for tuition reimbursement, the employee must complete the course with a passing grade of at least a "C" in a graded course, or passing a pass/fail course.

-5. The maximum available funding for tuition reimbursement for covered employees shall be \$10,000 annually.
+To be eligible for tuition reimbursement, the employee must complete the course with a passing grade of at least a "C" in a graded course, or passing a pass/fail course. - 5.
+The maximum available funding for tuition reimbursement for covered employees shall be \$10,000 annually.
 If approved by the Committee pursuant to these procedures, and subject to available funding, employees may receive reimbursement for up to four courses per year.
 The maximum reimbursement shall be \$500 per credit or up to 100% of the actual cost of tuition, whichever is lower, for courses that are deemed to be directly job-related or which are mandated part of an approved degree program.
 For courses that are deemed to be indirectly job-related such as required electives outside the major course of study, tuition reimbursement may be granted up to 100% of the cost of tuition.
 Only tuition fees may be included.
-No other fees or expenses such as travel, registration, activity fees, insurance, parking, or textbook purchases will be reimbursed.

-6. Reimbursement must be for a job-related, off-duty course or a course of study as determined by the Committee.
+No other fees or expenses such as travel, registration, activity fees, insurance, parking, or textbook purchases will be reimbursed. - 6.
+Reimbursement must be for a job-related, off-duty course or a course of study as determined by the Committee.
 The term job-related means that there is a reasonable expectation that tangible benefits will accrue to the Judiciary by allowing the employee to take a course which will enable him or her to keep up with changing concepts or developments in their respective fields, or the course will result in increased knowledge or skill and is aimed primarily at improving the employee's performance and upward mobility.
 The term off-duty means that the course is conducted during a period when the employee is not expected to be on the job, for example, during hours outside the normal work schedule or while on approved leave.
-The Judiciary will only pay for courses where there is a reasonable relationship between the course and the employee's current or progressive employment in the Judiciary.

-7. When applications for reimbursement exceed available funds, the Committee shall give priority to employees working toward a post-secondary degree who have previously participated in the program and/or courses that are directly job-related.
+The Judiciary will only pay for courses where there is a reasonable relationship between the course and the employee's current or progressive employment in the Judiciary. - 7.
+When applications for reimbursement exceed available funds, the Committee shall give priority to employees working toward a post-secondary degree who have previously participated in the program and/or courses that are directly job-related.
 The Committee may adjust the rate of reimbursement to fit requests within the budget.